The A4 has a class-leading set of features.

-Standard features on the A4 include the usual power accessories, an AM/FM/CD player, and air conditioning.
+Standard on all models are power features, an AM/FM/CD system, and air conditioning.
 Motor Trend reports leather upholstery is standard.
-Also on the equipment list for all A4 wagons and sedans are Sirius Satellite Radio; cruise control; and a sunroof.
+Also on the equipment list for all A4 wagons and sedans are satellite radio; cruise control; and a sunroof.

 Audi's MMI (Multi Media Interface) system, which uses a rotary controller to aid the driver in setting climate, audio, and phone functions on the go, is a standard feature, and a somewhat hit-or-miss one.
 It's a menu-based system like BMW's iDrive, but the software's a little more user-friendly and logical.
 The MMI "makes [BMW's] iDrive seem like a cruel joke," Edmunds observes.
 Cars.com believes "MMI can be tedious to use at times, but Audi does provide secondary controls for the air conditioning system."